Renunciation

 Renunciation How it Arises

-At a certain point in one's life, one has the realization that the values that seem important, those we were raised to believe in, and the ideals society promotes as the path to happiness, start to appear hollow.
-The pursuit of money, indulgence in food, love, sex, relationships, and the obsession with appearance, all the things we were told would lead to a fulfilling life, upon closer reflection appear empty of substance, don’t seem to provide any real satisfaction, or lead anywhere.
+At a certain point in one's life, one may come to the realization that the values we were raised to believe in, and the ideals society promotes as the path to happiness, feel hollow.
+The pursuit of money, indulgence in food, love, sex, relationships, and the obsession with appearance, all the things we were taught would lead to a fulfilling life, upon closer examination, seem empty of substance.
+Ultimately they don’t seem to provide any real satisfaction or lead anywhere meaningful.

-One begins to notice that everywhere one looks, people chase these goals unquestionably, yet few seem truly content.
-Instead, one sees mostly a sense of emptiness, a realization that these external pursuits don’t lead to any lasting satisfaction.
+One begins to notice that, everywhere one looks, people are chasing these goals without question, yet very few seem genuinely content.
+Instead, there appears to be an overwhelming sense of emptiness, a realization that these external pursuits fail to bring lasting satisfaction.

 And what, friends, is the truth held by noble ones of the cessation of stress?
 The remainderless fading and cessation, renunciation, relinquishment, release, and letting go of that very craving.